shehreendheda/katacoda-scenarios/logsprocess/logsparsing/intro.md

-In this activity, you'll practice creating parsing rules with the Grok Parser in Datadog.
-Using example Nginx logs, you'll first create parsing rules on your own.
+In this activity, you'll practice creating parsing rules for a series of example Nginx logs using the Grok Parser in Datadog.
 Then, you'll use the **Parse my Logs** and **Patterns** features to automatically create parsing rules.
-Finally, you'll view the Grok Parser in the Nginx Integration Pipeline to see the OOTB solution provided by Datadog.
+Finally, you'll view the Grok Parser in the Nginx Integration Pipeline to see the out-of-the-box (OOTB) solution provided by Datadog.

 When you are ready to continue, click **Start Scenario**.